kennysmithed/oels2020/oels_practical_wk6.md

 }
 ```

-So this bit of code creates a function, called `make_observation_trial` - we specify the object and the label and it does the rest for us, returning a complex trial with a nested timeline containing the two sub-parts (object only, then object plus label).
+This bit of code creates a function, called `make_observation_trial`.
+We specify the object and the label and it does the rest for us, returning a complex trial with a nested timeline containing the two sub-parts (object only, then object plus label).

 A couple of things to note here:
 - It is going to be annoying to have to specify the full path of the image files every time we use this function, so instead we just pass in the name of the object we want displayed (e.g. `'object4'`) and the code works out what the filename will be (it sticks the directory name on the front and the .jpg extension on the end).